Legacy extensionsDeprecated

 .
 You set the redirect_

 and users are directed to that page after they connect their accounts.
 You must specify all redirect URIs in your extension settings.
-The development and production versions of these two values make testing easier.
+The development and production versions of these two values help with testing.
 Take note of these values so you can create an OAuth link in the third step.

 Configure branding settings